JoelEager/pyTanks.Server/readme.md

 - 5 for verbose websocket logs

 (All log events of a log level equal to or less than the set log level will be printed.)

+The minimum player count must be at least 2.
+Setting this override is useful during development when you want to test the performance of your tank against one other player.
+For example, setting minPlayers=2 will start a new round as soon as your tank dies.

 ### Project structure
 The pyTanks server is built around ansycio tasks with a main game logic task, an incoming messages task